mistermicheels/learning-notes/java/Exceptions.md

 In some cases, you may find yourself getting a checked exception which you want to pass up the method chain as an unchecked exception (for example because you are overriding a method without a `throws` declaration allowing the checked exception).

-Simplest way to do this: chaining (see above):
+Simplest way to do this: chaining (see above)

 - Catch checked exception
 - Throw new unchecked exception with checked exception as the cause